Zabriskie Point (film): Unused music

 Richard Wright of Pink Floyd wrote a song called "The Violent Sequence" for inclusion in the film.
 Antonioni rejected the song because it was too subdued and instead synchronized a re-recording of the band's "Careful with That Axe, Eugene", retitled "Come in Number 51, Your Time Is Up", with the film's violent ending scene.
 Roger Waters states in Classic Albums – Pink Floyd – Making The Dark Side of the Moon that while he loved the song, Antonioni said it was "too sad" and that it reminded him of church.
 Eventually it was reworked into a new song known as "Us and Them", which was released on their album The Dark Side of the Moon in 1973.
-"The Violent Sequence" remained unreleased until it was included on a 2011 boxed set of Dark Side of the Moon, where it was named "Us and them (Richard Wright Demo)".
+"The Violent Sequence" remained unreleased until it was included on a 2011 boxed set of Dark Side of the Moon, where it was named "Us and Them (Richard Wright Demo)".

 Other discarded pieces recorded for the film by Pink Floyd were released on a bonus disc with the 1997 CD re-release of the soundtrack album, along with pieces by Jerry Garcia.

 John Fahey was flown to Rome to record some music for the film, but it was not used.
 The accounts of Fahey and others differ.
 However, a portion of his Dance of Death was used in the film.
-Antonioni visited The Doors while they were recording their album L.A.
-Woman and thought about putting them in the soundtrack.
+Fahey and Antonioni came to blows after the latter made anti-American remarks.
+Fahey would eventually call the film "a really terrible and long skin flick."
+Antonioni visited The Doors while they were recording their album Morrison Hotel and thought about putting them in the soundtrack.
 The Doors recorded the song "L'America" for Zabriskie Point, but it was not used.

 Mark Frechette was living at Mel Lyman's intentional community at Fort Hill, Boston, at the time he made this film.
 He and Lyman hoped that the soundtrack would include some of the Americana type music Lyman had recorded with Jim Kweskin and the Jug Band.
 Frechette left copies of Lyman's newspaper Avatar around the studio and took time to play tapes of the band for the director and explain Lyman's work.
 When Antonioni seemed oblivious to the perceived importance of Lyman's music, Frechette quit the film, but returned six days later.